fspofficial/fspofficial/README.md

-# Hi there, I'm FSP Gang s' Admin aka Prathvi👋
+# Hi there, I'm True Syanic aka Prathvi👋
 <!-- ![](https://raw.githubusercontent.com/AshleySato899/AshleySato899/main/banner-4.png) -->

 I'm ██-year-old boy on an intention to enhance as a successful full-stack web developer.
 I love building full-stack web applications and mobile apps.
 I have proved my superiority in frontend technologies.
 I love to share my resources and expertise with the dev community.